-The information below is guidance about the requirements of the method.
-This is not an exhaustive list of requirements, and you should ensure that you are familiar with your obligations under the Act, Regulation, ESS Rule and any conditions of your accreditation.
+We have provided information below about the requirements of the method.
+This is not an exhaustive list of requirements, and ACPs should ensure they are familiar with their obligations under the Act, Regulation, ESS Rule and any conditions of their accreditation.